caolei2000/LHCF-Code/README.md

 # LHCF-Code
-A matlab implement for robust subspace clustering by LHCF
+A matlab implementation for robust subspace clustering by LHCF

 ## Usage